bsnes-emu/bsnes/docs/index.md

     It also restores the "balanced" Super Famicom emulation core that was removed from higan in v099, which is less CPU intensive
-    than the current accuracy-focussed core.
+    than the current accuracy-focused core.